DiscordBotOnlineJudge/judge-site/problem_setting.md

 2. Add the contest instructions to the ContestInstructions folder saved to a text file with the name [contestName].txt.
 The contents of this file will be shown to the user upon joining the contest.

-3. Register the contest on the database using the `"c"` command on this web app
+3. Register the contest using the "Set up a new contest" button above (under "Problem/contest setting")

 4. Use the `-set [contest1] [contest2]...` command to set up live scoreboards.